Small Things like These

-Small Things Like These is a historical fiction novel by Claire Keegan, published on November 30, 2021, by Grove Press.
+Small Things like These is a historical fiction novella by Claire Keegan, published on 21 October 2021 by Faber and Faber.
 In 2022, the book won the Orwell Prize for Political Fiction, and was shortlisted for the Rathbones Folio Prize and the Booker Prize.
+It was adapted into a film of the same name starring Cillian Murphy, premiered in 15 February 2024, and began a wide release beginning in Ireland and the United Kingdom on 1 November 2024, with the United States releasing the film a week later on 8 November 2024.